iYadavVaibhav/iyadavvaibhav.github.io/_posts/2018-07-01-github-site-for-projects.md

 GitHub can be used for personal site and blog.

 It can further be used to project sites.
-This is kinf of a sub-site/sub-domain of main site.
+This is kind of a sub-site/sub-domain of main site.

 My site:
 ```myname.github.io/```